jabranr/jabranr.github.io-legacy/_posts/2014-06-10-rebuilding-united-website-development-workflow.markdown

 private: false
 ---

-Around three weeks ago, we ([@_Bchalk](https://twitter.com/_Bchalk) and myself) were given the task to redesign and redevelop the United website.
+Around three weeks ago, we ([Ben Chalk](https://twitter.com/_Bchalk) and myself) were given the task to redesign and redevelop the United website.
 The website have not been touched in months and totally required an overhaul.
 This was a very basic website spanned over a single page – with information about clients, services and contact.
-So basically keeping the original amount of contents with an new section showcasing United work/case studies – idea is to give it a whole new vibrant look and make it more widely usable in terms of accessibility and user experience.
-So this was what we started with:
+So basically by keeping the original set of contents and with a new section showcasing United work/case studies – idea was to give it a whole new vibrant look and make it more widely usable in terms of accessibility and user experience.
+Here is what we started with:

 <img src="{{ site.url }}/img/united-agency-old-website.png" alt="" class="img-responsive">

 ### Design &amp; Wireframes

-Ben worked through design process with mobile-first approach since being responsive was one of the important part of this overhaul.
-After brainstorming over few mockups and wireframes by Ben, set of final wireframes were selected for development.
-Ben worked on these wireframes to create the first actual and visual design of the website.
-Once happy with designs, the project goes into development process.
+Ben Chalk worked through design process with mobile-first approach since being responsive was one of the important part of this overhaul.
+After brainstorming over few mockups and wireframes, we agreed on one to be our final design of website.
+Then Ben Chalk worked on these wireframes to create the first actual and visual design of the website.
+Once happy with designs, the project went into development process.

 ### Development: